Introduction to Gradle and Kotlin

 Before diving into plugin development, ensure you have the necessary tools installed:

-• Create a new directory for your plugin and navigate into it.
+Create a new directory for your plugin project.
+Here’s a suggested structure:

 ├── build.gradle.kts